| SLOVENIA - Where is Slovenia and how do I get there? |

 they have their ID cards on them and they dont stay longer than

-Citizens of the USA, UK, Canada, Ireland, Australia, New Zealand,
+Citizens from countries like the USA, UK, Canada, Ireland, Australia, New Zealand,

 Israel, Japan and the other European countries do not need visas